President’s Volunteer Service Awards

 The PVSA program is an initiative of the Corporation for National and Community Service (CNCS.)
 HandsOn NWNC is proud to partner with CNCS as a Certifying Organization by certifying that volunteers meet all of the criteria to be awarded the PVSA.
 Recipients of this national award are celebrated at the Forsyth County Governor’s Volunteer Service Awards Breakfast, held each spring.

-For more information, contact Brittney Albert.
+For more information, contact the Community Engagement Coordinator.